Home >

 Ganga Saptami:

-Ganga Saptami or Jahnu Saptami is the day in which the release of river Ganga by Jahnu Muni is celebrated.
+Ganga Saptami or Jahnu Saptami is the day in which the release of River Ganga by Jahnu Muni is celebrated.
 Jahnu Muni drank the river Ganga when she inundated his sacrificial arena.
-Later on the Muni released the river from his right ear.
+Later on, the Muni released the river through his right ear.
 Ganga therefore came to be known as Jahnavi, or the daughter of Jahnu Muni.
 Ganga Saptami falls on Vaishakha Shukla Paksha Saptami.

 Refer to: